Joonsey/joonsey.github.io/README.md

 ### Why Python?

 Python is easy to learn and very comprehensible, and was by far the best choice to learn as a beginner.
-It's also easy to find documentation and usefull modules from other people and use them.
+It's also easy to find documentation and useful modules from other people and use them.

 ### Have you done any large scale projects?